RoySegall/facebook-messenger-send-api/README.md

 After you'll get an access token and you find out the recipient user ID you can try your code by writing in the `testing.php` and run it.

+If you don't know what is the user recipient ID(of your self in this case) you can get that by setting up the bot and start a conversation.
+Your recipient ID will be in the payload of the request.

 Don't forget to populate variables!

+## Contribution
+Documentation and unit testing will be more than welcome.